zach-m/jonix/README.md

 ## Custom Unification

-Additionally, if your project requires delicate handling of many ONIX fields, you may want to consider replacing the `BaseProduct` class with your own version altogether.
-This will allow you, or your team members, to write simple, version-agnostic streaming scripts, like the one at the top of this section, leaving the extraction details outside of the business logic.
+If your project requires delicate handling of many ONIX fields, you may want to consider replacing the `BaseProduct` class with your own version altogether.
+This will allow you, or your team members, to write simple, version-agnostic streaming scripts, like the one at the top of this section, leaving the extraction details separate from the business logic.

 This feature of Jonix is known as Custom Unification, and there are 3 examples included in the project:
 - Extend the `BaseProduct` with some additional global fields, see [MyCustomBaseUnifier1](https://github.com/zach-m/jonix/blob/master/jonix/src/test/java/com/tectonica/jonix/external/MyCustomBaseUnifier1.java)